MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/plan-analytics.md

 Teams usage reports can't provide you in-depth analytics of what goes on inside your app and specific user-level analytics.
 Such analytics include a user’s journey within your app or a user’s engagement with specific features and scenario completions within your app.

 Your app on Teams is essentially a web-based service hosted elsewhere, for example, Azure cloud.
 It's embedded to be surfaced inside Microsoft Teams shell where end-users can use your app.
 This applies to your app irrespective of the
-[platform capabilities](../../overview-explore.md) used such as tabs, bots, message extensions, meeting extensions, cards, task modules etc. since all of these are a means to surface web-based experiences inside Teams.
+[platform capabilities](../../overview-explore.md) used, such as tabs, bots, message extensions, meeting extensions, cards, task modules etc. as all of these capabilities are a means to surface web-based experiences inside Teams.

 Plan analytics for the Teams app you’re building the same way as you do for your SaaS product that runs on the web browser.

-//Planned flow: When to plan > Generate insights > Instrumenting app (what) to generate insight > Act on insight > How to grow app > How to monetize, monitor, plan for next update //

 ## Plan early for analytics